Stratodus

-History of Discovery
+History of discovery

 Stratodus was initially described by Edward Drinker Cope in Kansas during 1872, naming the type species S. apicalis, and described a second species in 1877, S. oxypogon, both species being assigned to the family Stratodontidae.
-S. oxypogon is now often considered a synonym of S. apicalis, and the family was shifted from Stratodontidae to Dercetidae, but now has gone back to Stratodontidae.
+S. oxypogon is now often considered a synonym of S. apicalis, and the family was shifted from Stratodontidae to Dercetidae, some has gone back to Stratodontidae while others support attribution to Dercetidae.